What to know about King Charles III’s coronation

 Elizabeth II’s coronation in June 1953 was the first to be televised live.
 The broadcast in black and white drew an audience of tens of millions in Britain and was later played to a worldwide audience.
 In the age of streaming and social media, people will be able to watch Charles’ crowning live — and in vivid reds, blues and golds — from virtually anywhere on the planet and post their hot takes with a crown emoji created for the occasion.

 Charles has said he plans to slim down the monarchy.
-His coronation is expected to reflect that with a ceremony shorter than his mother’s three-hour extravaganza and 2,000 guests in the audience — a quarter the number who assembled to see Elizabeth crowned.
+His coronation is expected to reflect that with a ceremony shorter than his mother’s three-hour extravaganza and no more than 2,800 guests in the audience — far fewer than the 8,000 who assembled to see Elizabeth crowned.

 In a nod to the change in the religious makeup of the United Kingdom, Buddhist, Hindu, Jewish, Muslim and Sikh religious leaders will play a role at the coronation.
 That reflects Charles’ vow to be “the defender of faiths,” as opposed to the “defender of the faith.”